ConductionNL/waardepapieren-service/README.md

 ### About Waardepapieren

-The waardenpapieren project aims at digitizing proof from the dutch government for its citizens (e.g. birth certificates, marriage certificates and proof of residence and residential history) it is based on the [W3C claims structure](https://w3c.github.io/vc-data-model/#claims) for standardization.
+The waardepapieren project aims at digitizing proof from the dutch government for its citizens (e.g. birth certificates, marriage certificates and proof of residence and residential history) it is based on the [W3C claims structure](https://w3c.github.io/vc-data-model/#claims) for standardization.

 At the core of the waardepapieren concept is that a “proof” should be applicable both digital and non-digital.
 Therefore a proof is presented as a PDF containing an JTW based claim, the claim itself however can also be used separately.
 For more information about the inner workings of waardepapieren see the waardepapieren service at it [repro]( https://github.com/ConductionNL/waardepapieren-service).